Second Crusade: Aftermath

-Relations between the Eastern Roman Empire and the French were badly damaged by the Crusade.
-Louis and other French leaders openly accused the Emperor Manuel I of colluding with Turkish attacks on them during the march across Anatolia.
+Relations between the Eastern Roman Empire and the French were badly damaged by the crusade.
+Louis and other French leaders openly accused the Manuel of colluding with Turkish attacks on them during the march across Anatolia.
 The memory of the Second Crusade was to colour French views of the Byzantines for the rest of the 12th and 13th centuries.
-Within the empire itself, the crusade was remembered as a triumph of diplomacy.
-In the eulogy for the Emperor Manuel by Archbishop Eustathius of Thessalonica, it was declared, "He was able to deal with his enemies with enviable skill, playing off one against the other with the aim of bringing peace and tranquility".
+Within the empire, the crusade was remembered as a triumph of diplomacy.
+In the eulogy for Manuel, Archbishop Eustathius of Thessalonica declared, "He was able to deal with his enemies with enviable skill, playing off one against the other with the aim of bringing peace and tranquility".

 In the East the situation was much darker for the Christians.
 In the Holy Land, the Second Crusade had disastrous long-term consequences for Jerusalem.
-In 1149, the atabeg Anur died, at which point Abu Sa'id Mujir al-Din Abaq Ibn Muhammad began to rule as emir.
-The ra'is of Damascus and commander of the ahdath military Mu'ayad al-Dawhal Ibn al-Sufi feel that since his ahdath had played a major role in defeating the Second Crusade that he deserved a greater share of the power, and within two months of Anur's death was leading a rebellion against Abaq.
+In 1149 Anur died and was succeeded by Abu Sa'id Mujir al-Din Abaq Ibn Muhammad as emir.
+The ra'is of Damascus and commander of the ahdath military Mu'ayad al-Dawhal Ibn al-Sufi feel that since his ahdath had played a major role in defeating the Second Crusade, he deserved a greater share of the power and within two months of Anur's death was leading a rebellion against Abaq.
 The in-fighting within Damascus was to lead to the end of the Burid state within five years.
-Damascus no longer trusted the crusader kingdom and was taken by Nur ad-Din after a short siege in 1154.
+Damascus no longer trusted the Crusader kingdom and was taken by Nur ad-Din after a short siege in 1154.

 Baldwin III finally seized Ascalon in 1153, which brought Egypt into the sphere of conflict.
 Jerusalem was able to make further advances into Egypt, briefly occupying Cairo in the 1160s.
 However, relations with the Byzantine Empire were mixed, and reinforcements from Europe were sparse after the disaster of the Second Crusade.
 King Amalric I of Jerusalem allied with the Byzantines and participated in a combined invasion of Egypt in 1169, but the expedition ultimately failed.
-In 1171, Saladin, nephew of one of Nur ad-Din's generals, was proclaimed Sultan of Egypt, uniting Egypt and Syria and completely surrounding the crusader kingdom.
-Meanwhile, the Byzantine alliance ended with the death of Emperor Manuel I in 1180, and in 1187, Jerusalem capitulated to Saladin.
-His forces then spread north to capture all but the capital cities of the Crusader States, precipitating the Third Crusade.
+In 1171, Saladin, nephew of one of Nur ad-Din's generals, was proclaimed Sultan of Egypt, uniting Egypt and Syria and completely surrounding the Crusader kingdom.
+Meanwhile, the Byzantine alliance ended with the death of Manuel in 1180, and in 1187 Jerusalem capitulated to Saladin.
+His forces then spread north to capture all but the capital cities of the Crusader states, precipitating the Third Crusade.